10 Things You Should Never Cook in the Microwave (With Videos of Each Mistake)

-Think twice the next time you are about to open the microwave´s door.
+Mythbusters proved this kitchen myth to be true.
+Think twice the next time you are about to open the microwave door.

-Did you know carrots hold a small dosage of iron, magnesium and selenium, which in the microwave can create a deadly combination of dead and suffering… just a small fire really.
-All of the mentioned substances are metals, and by now you know thin metals heat-up faster than you think.
-When you place in the micro raw carrots, after a few seconds they will generate a colorful spectacle of blue, red and yellow sparkles.
+Did you know carrots hold small levels of iron, magnesium, and selenium, which in the microwave can create a small fire?
+All of the mentioned substances are metals, and by now you know thin metals heat up faster than you think.
+When you place raw carrots in the micro, after a few seconds, they will generate a colorful spectacle of blue, red, and yellow sparks.

 Does warmed-up alcohol taste better?
-If for whatever reason you are planning to really create mayhem with your microwave, then place some alcohol inside, which like any liquor it is inflammable.
-Your microwave will explode and burst into flames.
-From all the previous “do-not-do” this one you should REALLLY not-do.
+If for whatever reason you are planning to create real mayhem with your microwave, then place some alcohol inside.
+Alcohol, like any liquor, is flammable.
+Your microwave could burst into flames.
+From all the previous “do-not-does,” this one you should REALLLY not do.

-There is a lot of exploding alcohol videos on youtube, some are massive and others are more likely to be the real deal.
+There is a lot of exploding alcohol videos on YouTube: some look massive, and others are more likely to be the real deal.

 This second video with wine in microwave destroys the microwave, which seems unlikely to happen.